google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/resource-caching.markdown

 ### "public" vs. "private"

-If the response is marked as public then it can be cached by the browser, as well as any intermediate cache - e.g.  CDNs and other proxy caches will typically only cache and serve “public” responses, unless configured otherwise.
+If the response is marked as "public" then it can be cached, even if it has HTTP authentication associated with it, and even when the response status code isn't normally cacheable.
+Most of the time, "public" isn't necessary, because explicit caching information (like "max-age") indicates that the response is cacheable anyway.

 By contrast, “private” responses can be cached by the browser but are typically intended for a single user and hence are not allowed to be cached by any intermediate cache - e.g. an HTML page with private user information can be cached by that user’s browser, but not by a CDN.